ryanmurakami/esm-lambda/README.md

 ```

 Test on Azure Functions

 *** Change the `service` value in `/azure/serverless.yml` to a unique value

+Also, this still isn't working for some reason

 ```js
 cd azure
 npm install